ihkihk/viz-js-loans/README.md

 #### Slide 2

 The second slide tells that there is a positive correlation between the annual income and the average amount of the borrowed loan.
 This is best of all seen on the scatter plot, where the datapoints represent the different professions.
-Again an LSRL is fitted on the datapoints to better visualize the relationship.
+Again an LSRL is fitted on the datapoints to better visualize the correlation.
+As with the first slide, we've chosen the scatter plot as most appropriate for showing the relationship of two independent quantitative variables.

 The other plot of this slide is a histogram of the average loan amount.
 It is filterable by occupation of the borrower.
-The two plots are interrelated, whereby an occupation datapoint selected on the scatter plot directly serves as a filter for the histogram.
+The histogram plot was a natural choice for representing the frequencies of the values of a binned numerical variable.

 The histogram reveals that borrowers prefer to take loan amounts that are multiple of $5K.
 As one of the feedback providers noted, there is also a pronounced peak at $4K.
 I couldn't find the reason for this (could be due to tax policies for example?), however I annotated the graphic with this interesting finding.

+The two plots are interrelated, whereby an occupation datapoint selected on the scatter plot directly serves as a filter for the histogram.

 This slide was most heavily overhauled based on the received feedback.
 In the first version of the visualization I had tried to present the income-loan correlation in a rather confusing way using two stacked barplots.
 Later they were replaced by the scatterplot.